hossamyoussef74/Analysis-Marketing-Dataset/README.md

 1. Open the **Power BI file (.pbix)** to explore insights.
 2. Use **filters** to analyze specific channels, campaigns, or locations.
 3. Interpret **visualizations** to optimize marketing strategies.

----

-This explanation is **clean, professional, and to the point**.
-You can copy-paste it into your **README.md** file on GitHub.
-Let me know if you need any modifications!